-Tennessee is the lead agency for the state's PRISM program and is committed to full MCSAP compliance.
+Tennessee Highway Patrol is the lead agency for the state's PRISM program and is committed to full MCSAP compliance.
 The Performance and Registration Information Systems Management Program (PRISM) has become part of the MCSAP program as mandated by the FAST ACT.
-Tennessee has been at PRISM Step 3 since 2002.
+Tennessee has been at what was previously considered,

+PRISM Step 3 since 2002.
 Due to legislative reasons, Tennessee has been unable to surpass Step 3.
-Due to the requirement for PRISM Step 6 in the FAST ACT, the commercial vehicle enforcement division of the Highway Patrol has diligently been in close contact and meetings with the Tennessee Department of Revenue (TDOR) regarding the needed legislation and program changes.
-There have been several personnel changes within the TDOR recently which have opened an avenue for better and more open communication between the two departments and division.
-TDOR is now actively pursuing the steps needed to achieve the compliance requirement by the deadline of October 2020.
+Due to the requirements for PRISM in the FAST ACT, the classifications are now 1.
+Full Participation and 2.
+Less than full participation.
+Tennessee Highway Patrol has diligently been in close contact and meetings with the Tennessee Department of Revenue (TDOR) regarding the needed legislation and program changes needed to achieve the compliance requirement by the deadline of October 2020.